-With the installation of new machine in the power system, we have to connect generator reactors for the old machines or generators.
+With the installation of the new machine in the power system, we have to connect generator reactors for the old machines or generators.
 The magnitude of these reactors is 5 % or 0.05 per unit.

 The flow of full load current through these reactors during the normal operation causes a constant voltage drop and power loss.

 During short circuit conditions, if a short circuit occurs at any feeder, then the voltage at the generator bus may drop to such a low level.
 This causes the generator to fall out of step and thereby adversely affecting the whole system.
 This is the main disadvantage of this reactor.

 We connect the feeder reactors in series with the feeder.
 The figure below shows the feeder reactors.